CycloneDX/cyclonedx-php-composer/README.md

 ## How it works

-This composer plugin actually utilizes composer itself, to collect evidence for installed composer packages.
+This tool utilizes composer itself, to collect evidence for installed composer packages.
 In terms of evidence collection, actually installed setups are preferred over pure lock file analysis.
 Required evidence:

-- composer config/manifest file (e.g. `composer.json` file)
+* composer config/manifest file (e.g. `composer.json` file)
-- any of:
+* any of:
-  - an actual composer setup (e.g. `vendor` directory, after running `composer install` on your project)
+  * an actual composer setup (the result after running `composer install [...]` on your project)
-  - a working composer lock file (e.g. `composer.lock` file)
+  * a working composer lock file (e.g. `composer.lock` file)

 ## Internals

-This _Composer_ plugin utilizes the [CycloneDX library][cyclonedx-library] to generate the actual data structures.
+This tool utilizes the [CycloneDX PHP library][cyclonedx-php-library] to generate the actual data structures, normalize/serializ them and validate the SBOM result.

-This _Composer_ plugin does **not** expose any additional _public_ API or classes - all code is marked as `@internal` and might change without any notice during version upgrades.
+This tool does **not** expose any additional _public_ API or classes - all code is marked as `@internal` and might change without any notice during version upgrades.

 ## Contributing